apmckinlay/natureapp/help.md

 Click on the **X** at the top right to go back to the previous page.

-If you’re on a phone or tablet, you can swipe across the screen to move between categories or species.
+If you’re on a phone or tablet, you can swipe across the screen to move between categories or entries.

 ### Searching